 No matter what, a proper grounding system is essential for electrical safety in your home and industry.
 But, why electricity need a ground system?
 In this post, we will learn all about it.

-Generally a ground wire use to connect with your outlets and from your electrical panel.
-It is literally dug into the earth at outside of your home.
+Generally, a ground wire uses to connect with your outlets and from your electrical panel.
+It is literally dug into the earth outside of your home.
 Grounding provides a ‘safety valve’ for excess or undesirable electricity within the ground wiring of your home.
 Normally the positively charged energy in your home electrical system usually attracted with the negative charge in the ground.